bepuca/azureml-scaffolding/README.md

 # AzureML Scaffolding

 The goal of this project is to provide a minimal scaffolding to make it easier to work effectively with Azure Machine Learning.
-The main focus is in the (often overlooked) Data Scientist inner loop.
+The main focus is in the (often overlooked) Data Scientist's inner loop.
 That is, the work done in experimentation trying to improve the solutions to the model so that developers can focus on the actual code by making the infrastructure "just work" as much as possible.
 The idea is to enable what we call Continuous Experimentation.
 This means that the